edisedis777/slow-weather/README.md

 [![Markdown](https://img.shields.io/badge/Markdown-%23000000.svg?logo=markdown&logoColor=white)](#)
 [![License](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

-**Slow Weather** is an interactive web application that visualizes weather data as a dynamic landscape.
+**🌤️ Slow Weather** is an interactive web application that visualizes weather data as a dynamic landscape.
 Built with HTML, CSS, and JavaScript, it fetches real-time weather information from the [Open-Meteo API](https://open-meteo.com/) and transforms it into a scenic display featuring a terrain shaped by hourly temperatures, a swaying leaf indicating wind speed, and atmospheric effects like rain, snow, and clouds.

 <img width="399" alt="Screenshot 2025-02-21 at 21 59 56" src="https://github.com/user-attachments/assets/822928d6-1ffb-4a96-a0d7-7b2a999006e8" />